Amstrad PCW: CP/M operating system and applications

-The PCW included a version of CP/M known as "CP/M Plus".
-This provided a range of facilities comparable to those of MS-DOS, but imposed a significant limitation: it could not address more than 64 KB of RAM.
-Since CP/M took 3 KB of this, the most that CP/M applications could use was 61 KB.
-The rest of the RAM was used as a RAM disk (exposed under the drive letter "M:" for "memory"), which was much faster than a floppy disk but lost all its data when the machine was powered off.
-On the other hand, the standalone Locoscript word processor program was able to use 154 KB as normal memory, and the rest as a RAM disk.
+The PCW includes CP/M Plus.
+The operating system cannot address more than 64 KB of RAM.
+Since CP/M uses 3 KB, the most that CP/M applications can use is 61 KB.
+The rest of the RAM is used as a RAM disk (exposed under the drive letter "M:" for "memory"), which is much faster than a floppy disk but loses all its data when the machine was powered off.
+Locoscrip can use 154 KB as normal memory, and the rest as a RAM disk.

-Mallard BASIC, like LocoScript, was a Locomotive Software product, but ran under CP/M. This version of BASIC lacked built-in graphics facilities, but included JetSAM, an implementation of ISAM that supported multiple indexes per file, so that programs could access records directly by specifying values of key fields.
-The CP/M software bundle also included the Digital Research implementation of Seymour Papert's LOGO programming language and a graphics program that could produce pie charts and bar charts.
+Mallard BASIC, like LocoScript, was a Locomotive Software product, but runs on CP/M. It lacks built-in graphics facilities, but includes JetSAM, an implementation of ISAM that supports multiple indexes per file, so that programs can access records directly by specifying values of key fields.
+The CP/M software bundle also includes DR Logo and a graphics program that can produce pie charts and bar charts.

 Sold separately

-Many software vendors supplied versions of their products to run with CP/M Plus, making a wide range of software available for the PCW, often very cheaply:
+Software vendors made a wide range of software available for the PCW: